google/highwayhash/README.md

 --- | ---
 SipHash | 2.2 GB/s
 SipTreeHash | 5.1 GB/s
-SSE41HighwayTreeHash | 6.5 GB/s
+SSE41HighwayTreeHash | 8.1 GB/s
 HighwayTreeHash | 12.3 GB/s

 ## Requirements

 SipTreeHash and HighwayTreeHash require an AVX-2-capable CPU (e.g. Haswell).
-SipHash has no particular CPU requirement.
+SipHash and ScalarHighwayTreeHash have no particular CPU requirements.

 ## Build instructions

-To build with Bazel (http://bazel.io/) : `bazel build :all -c opt --copt=-mavx2` To build with Make : `make`
+`sip_hash_test` uses [GTest](https://github.com/google/googletest).

-Note on project structure: the highwayhash/ subdirectory allows users to
+You can avoid the dependency in [Bazel](http://bazel.io/) builds with `bazel build -c opt --copt=-mavx2 -- :all -:sip_hash_test`

-#include "highwayhash/sip_hash.h" rather than just "sip_hash.h".
-Keeping BUILD
+To build with Make : `make`

-in the project root directory shortens the Bazel build command line.
+Note on project structure: the highwayhash/ subdirectory allows users to `#include "highwayhash/sip_hash.h"` rather than just `"sip_hash.h"`.
+Keeping BUILD in the project root directory shortens the Bazel build command line.
 This requires "highwayhash/" prefixes in all Bazel and Makefile rules.
 Adding "." to the include path enables highwayhash/ prefixes in our cc files.